Core Skills Training in Emotionally Focused Therapy for Couples

 The certificate of completion toward certification as an EFT therapist through ICEEFT is only available if you complete all modules of this course.

-ABOUT OUR CANCELLATION POLICY: Refunds, less a $25 Administration Fee, will be issued for requests made on or before one week before the program is scheduled
+ABOUT OUR CANCELLATION POLICY: Refunds, less a $50 Administration Fee for each module and a $100 fee for the whole series, will be issued for requests made on or before one week before the program is scheduled

 Los Angeles Center for Emotionally Focused Therapy (LACEFT) is fully committed to conducting all activities in strict conformance with the American Psychological Association's Ethical Principles of Psychologists.
 LACEFT will comply with all legal and ethical responsibilities to be non-discriminatory in promotional activities, program content and in the treatment of program participants.
 The monitoring and assessment of compliance with these standards will be the responsibility of the Education Chair in consultation with the members of the program committee, the LACEFT Board of Directors.